pygfx/pygfx/README.md

 * Decoupled cameras and controls.
 * The code for the render engines is decoupled from the objects, allowing multiple render engines (e.g. wgpu and svg).

+Further we aim for a few niceties:
+* Proper support for high-res screens.
+* Builtin anti-aliasing.
+* Custom post-processing steps.
+* (approximate) order-independent transparency (OIT) (not implemented yet).

+## WGPU is awesome (but also very new)

+Working with the WGPU API feels so much nicer than OpenGL.
+It's well defined, no global state, we can use compute shaders, use storage buffers (random access), etc.

+Fair enough, the WGPU API is very new and is still changing a lot, but eventually it will become stable.
+One of the biggest downsides right now is the lack of software rendering.
+No luck trying to run wgpu on a VM or CI.

+Because of how Vulkan et. al. work, the WGPU API is aimed at predefining objects and pipelines and then executing these.
+Almost everything is "prepared".
+The main reasoning for this is consistency and stable drivers, but it also has a big advantage for us Pythoneers: the amount of code per-draw-per-object is very limited.
+This means we can have *a lot* of objects and still be fast.

+As an example, see `collections_line.py`: drawing 1000 line objects with 30k points each at 57 FPS (on my laptop).

 ## How to build a visialization